srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-defender-for-iot.md

 1. Take a moment to review the contents on the Security Overview pane.

-    > **Note**: Threats are not instantly detected the first moment that you onboard Azure Security Center for IoT, you will begin to see threat detections reported on this Overview pane before the end of this lab.
+    > **Note**: Threats are not instantly detected the first moment that you onboard Azure Defender for IoT, you will begin to see threat detections reported on this Overview pane before the end of this lab.

 #### Task 2: Log Analytics creation

-When Azure Security Center for IoT is turned on, a default Azure Log Analytics workspace is created to store raw security events, alerts, and recommendations for your IoT devices, IoT Edge, and IoT Hub.
+When Azure Defender for IoT is turned on, a default Azure Log Analytics workspace is created to store raw security events, alerts, and recommendations for your IoT devices, IoT Edge, and IoT Hub.

 In this task, you will take a quick look at the workspace configuration of Log Analytics.

 1. If needed, open the Security Overview pane for your IoT Hub.

 1. At the top of the blade, to show the security settings, click **Settings**.

     The **Settings Page** is displayed, listing the four areas that can be configured: